Shiven004/FASTAPI_Demo/ukufu-technical-task/README.md

 ##  I Prerequisite steps before executing FASTAPI:
-      1. Create virtual env  using command:- python -m venv ukufu_venv.
+      1. Ensure the folder strucure is created similar to the one here in github.
-      2. Actiavte virtual env using command:- ukufu_venv\Scripts\activate.
+      2. Create virtual env  using command:- python -m venv ukufu_venv.
-      3. Ensure the folder strucure is created similar to the one here in guthub.
+      3. Actiavte virtual env using command:- ukufu_venv\Scripts\activate.
-      3. Make sure python version is above 3.6 or later (Python version - 3.8) is installed.
+      4. Make sure python version is above 3.6 or later (Python version - 3.8) is installed.
-      4. Install dependencies using - pip install -r requirements.txt.
+      5. Install dependencies using - pip install -r requirements.txt.

 ## II Run the server with command:
         uvicorn main:app --reload

 ## III Testing the API end points: